pedal-edu/pedal/_sources/teachers/tutorial.rst.txt

 Teacher Tutorial
 ================

-.. warning:: This document is out of date, please refer to the QuickStart and Reference pages for now.
+.. warning:: This document is out of date, please refer to the QuickStart and Reference pages for now!

 Using Pedal
 ###########